 Now in its 35th year, The Outstanding Building of the Year (TOBY®) Awards remains the most prestigious and comprehensive program of its kind in the commercial real estate industry!
 The competition consists of three levels and begins at the BOMA local association level.
-The Awards recognize and reward excellence in office building management and the deadline for the local TOBY application submission is February 23, 2019 or late deadline of March 15, 2019.
+The Awards recognize and reward excellence in office building management.

 What's Involved in the Award Process and Timeline?
 The competition consists of three levels of judging.

 Onsite building judging will take place during the first week of May 2019.
 Building category winners remain confidential until the AOBA-Metro's Commercial Awards held on June 13, 2019 at the Fairmont Hotel.
 The winning local entrants advances to the following year's 2020 MAC Regional level competition.
 These regional winners then advance to the international level where they are recognized at BOMA's 2019 International Conference & Expo, held in June each year.

 2019 TOBY Committee Members: Kathryn Clement JBG Smith (2019 Chair), Simon Bustow Boston Properties, Katrina James Brookfield, Diane Peters JLL, Glenn Hugo MRP Realty, Pam Anderson Freddie Mac, Lynda Ellis Capitol Concierge, Brad Braun Transwestern, April Mandell Akridge, Lesley Morrison JBG Commercial, Trisha Graefe Bernstein Management Corp., Elena Paquette Brookfield, & Casie Cutlip Brookfield.

 · It feels great to win!
 Going up on stage with your team in front of a crowd of DC commercial management VIPs is a special moment.
 Displaying the trophy is a great way to feel special and recognized.